Plagiatus/MapmakingTemplate/README.md

 _rcon and ftp server might be identical_

+4. If your ftp's root access doesn't point directly to the world dir, add the `server-dir` input to the `with` list in the `Sync Files` step, pointing to the folder you want the files to be copied to.

-4. You are now ready to deploy.
+5. You are now ready to deploy.
 The actions will now sync the files on the main branch to the ftp server after every push, inform you about the new push and run `/reload` ingame to load the new files.
 If you want to change that, you can modify the [main.yml](./.github/workflows/main.yml) file.
 Please see the [RCON Action](https://github.com/Plagiatus/RCON-Action/) repository for futher information and documentation on how to use the options from the RCON action.

 ## Contributions / Issues / Suggestions